aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/index.md

 ### Move Prover

-Install the [Move Prover](../../cli-tools/install-move-prover.md) dependencies after installing the Aptos CLI If you want to use the Move Prover to validate your Move code.
+We highly recommend you install the [Move Prover](../../cli-tools/install-move-prover.md) after installing the Aptos CLI to validate your Move code.

 ### Move Debugger